Monday, January 19, 2015

 THE 2019 VERSION EMPHASIZES ELITES, HAS INDIVIDUALS REPLACE THE MASSES AND OMITS SOCIAL FORCES

 French school programs follow a national pattern.
-So while the presentation changes according to editor, the point of view remains the same.
+So while the presentation changes according to editor, the point of view stays the same.

-Left, top-hatted men behind the well-dressed woman underscore the privileged as a whole, while the soldiers in the trenches of World War I are alone.
-Right, a series of isolated figures.
-(Versions of the program of 2019, which in 2025 had not changed)
+Versions of the 2019 program, which in 2025 had not changed: Left, top-hatted men behind the well-dressed woman underscore the privileged as a whole, while the soldiers in the trenches of World War I are alone.
+Right, isolated figures.

-La Commune, a civil war without social content:
+La Commune, a civil war fought for exclusively political reasons:

 The Paris Commune: